 Tutti Cantabile: Four Elements

-The Interdisciplinary call applicant, the Tutti Cantabile vocal ensemble brings to the Sounddome of the House of Music a reimagined version of the Four Elements concert series premiered in 2023, which explores the story of the Persian creation myth by presenting musical works that evoke and mirror the moods of the acts of creation.
-In the Sounddome the choir's music is complemented by visual content, uniquely involving the listener in an expanded audiovisual experience.
+The Tutti Cantabile vocal ensemble, applying for the Interdisciplinary Arts Call, brings to the House of Music’s Sound Dome a reimagined version of their Four Elements concert series presented in 2023, which processes the story of the Persian creation myth by presenting musical works that evoke and rhyme with the moods of the events of creation.
+In the Sound Dome, the choir’s music is complemented with visual content, drawing the listener into an extended audiovisual experience in a unique way.